danpetry/danpetry.github.io/README.md

 ## todos

-- add ground symbol in top right and a cooler-looking dropdown menu
+- make dropdown text black
 - get opinions and refine
 - Do desktop version, including making the blog pages look like on the wireframe